profsmith89/ctps/_sources/chap08.md

 2. *Impute (or guess) at the actual value of the sample.* How you do this is highly dependent upon the type of data you've collected.
 For a real-world image, we might guess at a pixel's correct color by checking the colors of its neighbors.
 Guessing responses to poll questions, in contrast, is quite dangerous.
 3. *Flag the data as missing.* With this option, any subsequent analyses that compute with the data can be informed that these missing data elements need to be handled carefully.
 With our image example and assuming a subsequent image recognition analysis, we might set all missing and corrupted pixels to absolute black and then inform the image recognizer that such pixels are to be ignored.
 In the polling example, a later analysis might include an additional "not answered" category, which might indicate something unexpected was taking place with a question that had a lot of missing or nonsensical answers (e.g., the question wasn't easy to understand).

-**The power to create new realities.** If noise is anything we don't want captured in our data and our data sets are simply files of numbers, we can easily get carried away and start rewriting more than just incorrect or missing data values.
+## The power to create new realities

+If noise is anything we don't want captured in our data and our data sets are simply files of numbers, we can easily get carried away and start rewriting more than just incorrect or missing data values.
 We may decide to rewrite any value that we consider to be problematic.
 When done unconsciously, we might begin to change our data in a manner that makes it easy to validate our hypotheses (and therefore invalidate our research).
 When done consciously, we can create new realities.

 One goal in this course is to make you aware of the need to deal with noise in your data sets, understand that it is difficult to do it well, and gain some experience in cleaning a data set.
 Many computational techniques exist for properly cleaning different kinds of data sets.
 The space is large, and this is just an introduction.

-**A process for eliminating photobombing.** While thinking about noise and removing it can seem like necessary and tedious work, you'll start building your skills in this large space by working something that's particularly satisfying to remove.
+## A process for eliminating photobombing

+While thinking about noise and removing it can seem like necessary and tedious work, you'll start building your skills in this large space by working something that's particularly satisfying to remove.

 All of us have probably taken a picture in which we captured someone or something that we really wish hadn't been there.
 When someone jumps into the frame of our picture on purpose, we call it *photobombing*.
 We'll talk here about a general approach for removing this unwanted subject, and you'll get the opportunity to write a script that removes a photobombing person (or object) from an image in one of the chapter's active-learning exercises.